Relative braid group symmetries on modified iquantum groups and their modules: Introduction

 We then deal with the proofs of the main results in \cref{thm:main1Intro,thm:main2Intr,thm:main3-iDP} separately in the 3 cases: (i) split, (ii) diagonal, and (iii) quasi-split types of rank one.
 In \cref{sec:split} and Appendix~\ref{sec:proof}, we prove these 3 main theorems in the case for $i=\tau i$.
 In \cref{sec:diagonal}, we prove these 3 main theorems in the case for $c_{i,\tau i}=0$.

 The last and most complex case for $c_{i,\tau i}=-1$ occupies Sections~\ref{sec:quasi basis} and \ref{sec:quasisplit}.
 We first study systematically the quasi-split rank one quantum symmetric pair $(\U(\sl_3),\Ui(\sl_3))$ in \cref{sec:quasi basis}.
 Recall Lusztig's canonical basis for the simple $\U(\sl_3)$-module $L(m\omega_1+n\omega_2)$ (descending from $\U^-(\sl_3)$) can be made very explicit.
-We obtain a remarkable $\imath$-version of this basis (called pseudo icanonical basis) for $L(m\omega_1+n\omega_2)$ viewed as an $\Ui$-module in terms of idivided powers.
-Explicit transition matrices between canonical basis and pseudo icanonical basis on $L(m\omega_1+n\omega_2)$ are obtained.
+We obtain a remarkable $\imath$-version of this basis (called monomial basis) for $L(m\omega_1+n\omega_2)$ viewed as an $\Ui$-module in terms of idivided powers.
+Explicit transition matrices between the canonical basis and the monomial basis on $L(m\omega_1+n\omega_2)$ are obtained.
 In \cref{sec:quasisplit}, we prove the main results in \cref{thm:main1Intro,thm:main2Intr,thm:main3-iDP} in the quasi-split rank one case when $c_{i,\tau i}=-1$.
 The transition matrices of bases obtained in Section~\ref{sec:quasi basis} play a crucial role here.

 In \cref{sec:integral}, for each of the three rank one finite type, we rescale the braid operators $\TT'_{i,-1}$ and $\TT''_{i,+1}$ to define new operators $\TTd'_{i,-1}$ and $\TTd''_{i,+1}$ on integrable $\Ui$-modules.
 Through compatibility, this induces symmetries on $\dUi$ and its integral $\A$-form $\dUiA$ which again satisfy the relative braid group relations; see \cref{thm:main4-integral,thm:main5-braid}.
 Tables for formulas of actions of $\TTd'_{i,-1}$ and $\TTd''_{i,+1}$ on the generators can be found in Section~\ref{sec:tables}.